john hawks weblog

 Several commentators have raised the issue of whether this sample contains multiple species (one going so far as to posit that the "species" immediately ancestral to our own might be preserved alongside the "modern humans" in the personage of Omo 2).
 A lateral comparison of the three skulls (where their comparable parts are most visible) shows that the differences are not that extensive.
 The Herto skull and Omo 2 are very similar in profile, with BOU-VP-16/1 being slightly higher in the forehead.
 Omo 1 contrasts with these in its rounded occiput, but the frontal profile of all three specimens are similar, as are their lateral torus thicknesses.
 Omo 1 and 2 diverge greatly in the position of their greatest cranial breadth and shape of their cranial walls; BOU-VP-16/1 is intermediate between them.
 All three are robust, with Omo 1 the least robust of the three.
 Presumably, all three are males.
 Their variation is extensive, but not surprising for three crania in a single region of the world.

 Are they modern humans?
 As White and colleagues (2003) show, the Herto skull is outside the range of all recent humans in several cranial measurements.
-This is no doubt true for Omo 2 as well (although possibly not for Omo 1).
+This is no doubt true for Omo 2 as well (although possibly not for the more fragmented Omo 1).
 But these are not recent, they are ancient.
 As a sample, they are certainly significantly different from any living sample.
 They are also certainly significantly different from Neandertals, and from earlier Africans.

 So do we define "modern" humans in contrast with some earlier group?
 Or do we define them based on the variability within living people?